jahleeljackson/essays/README.md

 #### 2.3

 Though I will not explore it here, it could be interesting to ponder about what relationship the paradigms of our jobs have with the information being generated on Earth.
-As the human population grows, more and more of the Earth's energy is converted into human brain matter (with more and more information made available).
-Besides, computers which are a byproduct of the ideas coming from brain matter, human brains have been the largest source of original ideas and information generation.
-Collectively, we are a growing computer trying to compute (uncover) the laws of the Universe and how to control them.
+As the human population grows, more and more of the Earth's energy is converted into human thought (with more and more accessible information to feed this thought).
+Beside computers which are a byproduct of the ideas coming from human thought, human brains have been the largest source of original ideas.
+Collectively, we are a computer made up of a colony of processing units trying to compute (uncover) the laws of the Universe and how to control them.

 #### 2.4